lm3nitro/CyberLabs/Fortinet/Unboxing Fortinet.md

 <img width="681" alt="Screenshot 2024-04-06 at 9 44 39 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/03331b2f-c876-4018-b2a5-c1b611062d28">

 I then proceeded to install the latest update.
-As we can see, at the time, the latest available was v7.2.8.
+At the time of this writing, the latest available was v7.2.8.

 <img width="1188" alt="Screenshot 2024-04-05 at 11 32 39 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8404b738-17ed-42e8-8a7c-61f4abe98b2d">

 <img width="674" alt="Screenshot 2024-04-05 at 11 33 24 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8c643013-db7e-4292-bdd7-1b48eaccd9e0">

-I went ahead and downloaded a copy of the configuration file in case anything happened during the upgrade and proceeded to upate.
+I went ahead and downloaded a copy of the configuration file in case anything happened during the upgrade and proceeded to update.
 This was done faster than I thought and only took about 10 minutes to complete.

 <img width="1434" alt="Screenshot 2024-04-05 at 11 40 06 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/4c7e3077-fc10-4941-9972-bbe9aeba9aaf">